Have you ever looked at your website and wondered if its lack of visual vitality is hampering your success?

 Take a look at your blog analytics.
 If you have a post that has been doing well over time, promote it again.
 You can pick one key takeaway and turn it into a meme or infographic to share on social media.
 Consider remixing old or long content into several snack-able bit-sized pieces that can be easily shared.

 The reality is, producing any content, whether visual or not, is hard work.
-No, it’s not as complex as rocket science, building skyscrapers or curing cancer, but it does take time, energy and persistence.
+No, it’s not as complex as rocket science, building skyscrapers or curing cancer, but it does take time, resources, energy and persistence.
+In this article, we cover the latest visual content marketing statistics that can help inform your strategy.

 If you are worrying right now about the lack of visual content or whether your visual content sucks, that’s a good sign.
 If you are worrying about it at two in the morning, that’s even better.